-4.7) In either Innings, if the fielding team fails to complete the penultimate over of the entitled overs by the Cut-off Time, then the batting Team will be credited with 6 penalty runs for every complete over that has not been bowled in time.
+- 4.4) If the innings is interrupted and a reduction of overs occurs, the Cut-off Time for the completion of the total innings shall be recalculated based on the reduced number of overs x 4.5 minutes, plus any Exceptional Circumstances as maybe determined by the Umpires.
+The Umpires shall consult with the Scorers and confirm the new Cut-off Time to the Captain of the fielding team at the commencement of each innings or following any significant interruption in play. - 4.5) In Tiers 1, 2 & 3 if in either Innings, the fielding team fails to complete the penultimate over of the entitled overs by the Cut-off Time, then the batting Team will be credited with 6 penalty runs for every complete over that has not been bowled in time.
 All penalties in this regard will be imposed immediately the ball first becomes dead after the Cut-off Time has passed for the innings.
 The Umpires shall notify the Captain of the fielding team, the Batsmen and Scorers of the penalty, before the innings continues.
-For example, in a 50 over innings, if the Cut-off Time has passed when say 47.4 overs have been bowled, then the batting Team shall immediately, before the 5th ball of that over is bowled, be credited with 12 penalty runs for the 2 complete overs not bowled by that time.
+For example, in a 40 over innings, if the Cut-off Time has passed when e.g. 37.4 overs have been bowled, then the batting Team shall immediately, before the 5th ball of that over is bowled, be credited with 12 penalty runs for the 2 complete overs not bowled by that time.
 Any penalty runs awarded in this way shall count towards batting bonus points.
-If the Team batting second is credited with penalty runs in this way and this consequently increases their score past that of the Target set by the Team batting first, then the match shall immediately be deemed to be won by the Team batting second and the innings closed.
+If the Team batting second is credited with penalty runs in this way and this consequently increases their score past that of the target set by the team batting first, then the match shall immediately be deemed to be won by the team batting second and the innings closed. - 4.5) In Tiers 4 and below, if an innings is not completed before the Cut-off Time, then the umpires, or in the absence of neutral umpires, the captains, will inform the League Management Committee.
+The LMC will decide if a penalty imposition is appropriate.